 - Medium corner post crate – $10.99

-- See the full selection of crates that Michael’s offers
+- See the full selection of crates offered at Michaels

-Hardware stores offer pallets and crates for sale.
-These are brand new and sturdy, so they’re a good choice for projects where you want to have a very solid base or create something with a neat, clean style.
+Hardware stores frequently offer pallets and crates for sale.
+These are brand new and sturdy, so they’re a good choice for projects where you want a very solid base or something with a neat, clean style.
 For example, The Home Depot offers pallets and crates starting at $10.

-You can use eBay to find wooden crates — new and used — that you can pick up near you or have shipped to your house.
-Unlike shopping at a physical store, you can’t look at the product to be sure of the quality of what you’re getting — but it’s another viable option for your crafts.
+You can use eBay to find wooden crates and pallets — new and used — for local pick-up or home delivery.
+Unlike shopping at a physical store, you can’t look at the item to be sure of the quality, but it’s another viable option for your crafts.

 Pinterest showcases enough ideas for wooden crate and pallet projects to keep you occupied for a lifetime.
-You’re only limited by what you want to attempt, and the number of pallets and crates you have or can get.
-The projects range from simple tasks that you can do with your kids to much longer projects requiring expert craftsmanship.
-The great thing about these projects is that you’re not only creating something interesting but also recycling items that may have otherwise gone unused and unappreciated!
+Projects range from simple tasks that you can do with your kids to much longer projects requiring expert craftsmanship.

-Use the correct tools, including gloves and goggles, while working with these wooden pieces.
-Don’t risk injury, no matter how cute the Pinterest project may be!
+Be sure to use the correct tools, including gloves and goggles, while working with these wooden pieces.
+Don’t risk injury, no matter how simple the Pinterest project may sound.

 - Coat or hat rack